gbv/jskos-server/README.md

   ```

 ### /mappings
 Returns an array of mappings.
+Each mapping has a property `url` under which the specific mapping can be accessed.

 * **URL Params**